MaazMS/GraphQL/develop/django_project/Schema_with_Graphene/README.md

 1. As before when we designed our schema, we map the queries and mutations to our application's API.
 `schema = graphene.Schema(query=Query, mutation=Mutation)`

 ## Registering the Schema in the Project
+1. we need to make a schema available project wide.
 ````
 import django_graphql_projects.projects.schema